min2ha/ukwa-site/content/target/54327/index.en.md

   "subject": "UK General Election 2017"
 }

-# Nesta: What’s happening on Twitter following announcement of a snap #GE17 election?

 Uses the Political Futures Tracker to track the election hype in the hours after Prime Minister Theresa May made her election plans public